molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 ### Fill out network rich metadata

-Open your staging area, navigate to 'Tables' and open the table 'Networks'.
+Open your staging area, navigate to 'Tables' and open the table 'Resources'.
 Your network id and name are already filled out.
 Click on the pencil sign next to this entry to start editing your network rich metadata by filling out the form.
-The network's common data model should also be filled out in the same manner under 'Models'.'Subcohorts' and 'Collection events' are filled out through the same route, by accessing the corresponding tables.
-Make sure to choose the right <b>model</b> id under resource when defining your 'Subcohorts' and 'Collection events', e.g. LongITools should select LongITools_CDM.
+'Subpopulations' and 'Collection events' are filled out through the same route, by accessing the corresponding tables.

 ### Define the common data model